In this article

 Abusing drugs and alcohol can severely damage your health.
 In many cases, detox at an accredited Ohio drug and alcohol treatment center can help alleviate withdrawal symptoms.

-.
-Medical detox employs both a highly trained medical staff and medication to control withdrawal symptoms.
+- Medical detox employs both a highly trained medical staff and medication to control withdrawal symptoms.
 For long-term or heavy users, this treatment is often recommended.

-.
-Non-medical does not involve medication, but is often accompanied by around the clock monitoring.
+- Non-medical does not involve medication, but is often accompanied by around the clock monitoring.
 A non-medical detox is not recommended for those with more severe addictions.

+Addiction has the ability to completely turn anyone’s life upside down.
+In Ohio, it is opioids such as heroin, fentanyl and prescription pain medication that are destroying the lives of people in the state.
 Reaching out for treatment, whether you choose inpatient care, outpatient care or holistic programs, is the first step toward recovery.
 Whether you are using opioids, abusing alcohol or any other harmful substances, there is no time like the present to seek help.

-If you are suffering from addiction or you simply know somebody that needs help, you cannot wait for treatment any longer.
+If you are suffering from addiction or you know somebody that needs help, you cannot wait for treatment any longer.
 With overdose rates souring in the state of Ohio, you must be aware that the time to change is now.